-The following is a proposed schedule and is open to revision as the seminar progresses.
-If you have suggestions for improving on this plan, please let Stacy know (firstname.lastname@example.org; x1911).
+The following is a proposed schedule and is open for revision as the seminar progresses.
+If you have suggestions for improving on this plan, please let Stacy know.

 For our first seminar, we'll discuss the role discussion can play in student learning: How can we create situations in which students want to engage in discussion?
 What can I do when all I get is silence?
 What other options are there for encouraging active, rather than passive, learning from our students?
 What options are there for evaluating students' participation in discussion?

 Suggested reading: "Week 4: In the Classroom: Discussions" in On Course

 Assessing Teaching for Yourself and Others